htahvana/ICMP/README.md

-This repository contain lecture notes for Introduction to Computer Musica Programming course
+This repository contain lecture notes for Introduction to Computer Music Programming course